Our guest blogger, Anna Evans, gives insights and tips on how you can be creative with your old plastic packaging.

 Turn Plastic Containers into Pots for Seedlings

-Small plastic food containers like yogurt cups and the bottom of gallon cartons are great forfostering seedlings.
+Small plastic food containers like yogurt cups and the bottom of gallon cartons are great for fostering seedlings.
 Just poke a few small holes in the carton to allow for drainage and fill them with soil and your seeds to get your garden started.

 Mesh Produce Bag Scrubbers